Link

 Appearance

-.
-On hover, the color darkens.
-Similar to inline links they appear this way regardless of formatting applied (bold, italic, monospace).
-Because of the available styling, which overlaps with static text, it's critical to ensure that users understand what is linked and what isn't in each context.
-Additionally, similar types of linked meta content should be styled the same throughout the product. - A mention link is always
+• Meta links represent a wide variety of content and their style adapts for each context.
+Meta links don't have an underline at rest, but are underlined for hover, focus, and active states.
+Similar to inline links, they appear this way regardless of formatting applied (bold, italic, monospace).
+Because of the available styling, which can appear similar to unlinked text, it's critical to ensure that users understand what is linked and what isn't in each context.
+Additionally, similar types of linked meta content should be styled the same throughout the product.

-step from the chromatic or neutral color palettes, while a UI or meta link uses a more vibrant blue and relies on CSS blend modes to increase contrast on different surfaces. - Although a UI or blue meta link has a style similar to a link button, select the correct component based on meaning rather than by appearance alone (see When to use above).
+• Although a UI or meta link can have a style similar to a link button, select the correct component based on meaning rather than by appearance alone.
+See When to use above.

 Behavior